 Professional historian Dr Gary Presland, author of many books about Victoria’s natural and human heritage (including Understanding our natural world: the Field Naturalists Club of Victoria 1880-2015) will speak on 'The nature of Melbourne’s history', about the importance of native vegetation in understanding past human activity.

-Professor Mike Clarke from the Centre for Future Landscapes at La Trobe University will consider the place of fire in the history of Victoria’s vegetation: 'The Bush will be OK, it’s evolved to cope with fire…hasn’t it?'.
+Professor Mike Clarke from the Research Centre for Future Landscapes at La Trobe University will consider the place of fire in the history of Victoria’s vegetation: 'The Bush will be OK, it’s evolved to cope with fire…hasn’t it?'.

-This seminar contributes to the 2020 Australian Heritage Festival for which the theme is ‘Our Heritage for the Future’.
 The discussion will be chaired by Professor Alistair Thomson of Monash University.

-The seminar is part of an ongoing series, Making Public Histories, that is offered jointly by the Monash University History Program, the History Council of Victoria and the Old Treasury Building.
+This webinar is part of an ongoing seminar series, Making Public Histories, that is offered jointly by the Monash University History Program, the History Council of Victoria and the Old Treasury Building.
 Each seminar aims to explore issues and approaches in making public histories.
 The seminars are open, free of charge, to anyone interested in the creation and impact of history in contemporary society.
 Click HERE to learn about other events in the series.

 and the organising partners:

 Posted by on ,